-- A description of your organization's qualifications to use the DB contracting procedure. - The District and OAC, in consultation with OSPI K-12 School Facilities over several meetings agreed that the PDB procurement contract delivery method should be used to address the critical and early decisions mentioned previously.
-The District and OAC will seek successful Owner Design-Build practitioners for lessons learned to refine its own plans, plans, and engagement of educating the Board of Directors and other project stakeholders. - The District contracted with OAC Services as their Project Management team and Design Build Advisor for the project.
-OAC Services has been retained to provide comprehensive Project and Construction Management and Owner Advisor services for the duration of the project and to augment district staff and support Progressive Design-Build selection, contracting and project delivery.
-As one of the region's most experienced alternative delivery project management consultants, OAC has successfully managed Design-Build projects ranging from \$2 million to \$200+ million for clients including King County, Washington State University, the City of Spokane, Jefferson County Public Health District, Central Kitsap School District, Snohomish County 911 and Northshore School District, including fifteen PDB projects. - A project organizational chart, showing all existing or planned staff and consultant roles.
+- A description of your organization's qualifications to use the DB contracting procedure. - While not initially planned for PDB, after careful review the District and OAC agreed that the PDB contract delivery method should be used to best address the unique challenges of this project, while maintaining within the strict budget.
+The District and OAC continues to engage successful Owner Design-Build practitioners for lessons learned, including the recent procurement for the Replacement of Armin Jahr and View Ridge, to refine its own plans, processes, and engagement of DB Teams and other project stakeholders. - The District contracted with OAC Services as their Project Management team and Design-Build Advisor for the project.
+OAC Services has been retained to provide comprehensive Program and Project Management and Owner Advisor services for the duration of the project and to augment district staff and support Progressive Design-Build selection, contracting and project delivery.
+As one of the region's most experienced alternative delivery project management consultants, OAC has successfully managed Design-Build projects ranging from \$2 million to \$200+ million for clients including King County, Washington State University, the City of Spokane, Jefferson County Public Health District, Central Kitsap School District, Snohomish County 911 and Northshore School District, including fifteen PDB projects.

+• A project organizational chart, showing all existing or planned staff and consultant roles.

 Note: The organizational chart must show the level of involvement and main responsibilities anticipated for each position throughout the project (for example, full-time project manager).
 If acronyms are used, a key should be provided.
 (See Attachment C for an example.)